-BMI includes a measure of height and weight, so it is a better comparison of body weight status than weight alone.
+BMI includes a measure of height and weight.
+So, BMI is better than weight alone when making comparisons.
 Calculate your BMI or find your BMI in a table.

 Body weight status

-18.5 to 25.9
+18.5 to 24.9

 25.0 to 29.9